 When you adapt this notebook to your dataset, you only need to save your data in the Delta tables and provide the table names and locations.
 The code for loading data can mostly be reused.

 See the dataset generation notebook for details.

 This notebook uses the wide-and-deep model (paper | tensorflow implementation).
 This is a popular model that combines a wide linear model with a deep neural network to handle both memorization and generalization.

 This model is just one example among many deep learning models for the recommender problem or for any machine learning pipelines in general.
 The focus here is showing how to build the workflow.
 You can swap in different models for your own use case and tune the model for better evaluation metrics.

 To keep the notebook focused on showing how to implement a recommender system, the following stages are not covered.
 These stages are shown as gray blocks in the workflow diagram.

-- Data collection and exploratory data analysis.
+Data collection and exploratory data analysis.
 See Run your first ETL workload on Databricks.

 Model tuning.
 Model tuning involves revising the code of the existing pipeline, including feature engineering, model structure, model hyperparameters, or even updating the data collection stage, to improve the model’s performance.
-For more information about tools for model tuning on Databricks, see Hyperparameter tuning and automated machine learning.
+For more information about tools for model tuning on Databricks, see Hyperparameter tuning.